 Please remember that you must keep yourself safe in the process!

-Secure the scene by barricading the area if possible and prevent any further entry thus preventing your colleagues from harm.
+Secure the scene by barricading the area if possible and prevent any further entry thus protecting your colleagues from harm.

 What to consider for IT incidents?